wanyeonkim/PersonalProject/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/wanyeonkim/ToiletRoll/blob/main/LICENSE) file for details
+This project is licensed under the GNU License - see the [LICENSE.md](https://github.com/wanyeonkim/ToiletRoll/blob/main/LICENSE) file for details

 ## Acknowledgments